SimKuanGOH/Augmentor/README.md

-This is a quick fix to modify https://github.com/mdbloice/Augmentor one-hot label to 2D masks.
+This is a quick fix to modify https://github.com/mdbloice/Augmentor one-hot labels to 2D masks.

 ## Installation
 ```python